wireservice/csvkit/docs/scripts/common_arguments.rst

                         is not specified.
   -e ENCODING, --encoding ENCODING
                         Specify the encoding the input file.
+  -l, --linenumbers     Insert a column of line numbers at the front of the
+                        output.
+Useful when piping to grep or as a simple primary key.

 These arguments may be used to override csvkit's default "smart" parsing of CSV files.
 This is frequently necessary if the input file uses a particularly unusual style of quoting or is an encoding that is not compatible with utf-8.